PaloAltoNetworks/pan-chainguard-content/README.md

 + Get latest *CCADB All Certificate Information* CSV file

-+ Run `sprocket.py` with sources Mozilla, Apple, Microsoft and Google to create a new custom root fingerprints CSV file
++ Run `sprocket.py` with sources Mozilla, Apple, Microsoft and Chrome to create a new custom root fingerprints CSV file

 + Run `chain.py` to create: